 What is Faith Works?

-Faith Works is Our Lady Star of the Sea’s New Lectionary based Religious Education Program open to all children in Grades PK-5.
+Faith Works is Our Lady Star of the Sea’s Lectionary based Religious Education Program open to all children in Grades PreK-5.
 Faith Works offers children a new and fun way to learn about their faith outside of a typical classroom setting.
-Faith Works is fully Catholic in its teaching and provides the opportunity for families to live and discuss the Gospel on a weekly basis, without the use of textbooks or homework.
+Faith Works is fully Catholic in its teaching and provides the opportunity for families to live and discuss the Gospel on a weekly basis.

-Faith Works meets weekly from 9:30 to 10:45 on Sundays, mid September through May.
+Faith Works meets weekly from 6:00-7:30pm on Wednesdays, mid September through May.

 - We will then move into a fun and engaging Large Group Activity that will encourage your child to relate to the main focus of the Gospel for that week.